 “Our machines are new—they don't need maintenance yet.”

 New equipment needs care from day one.
 Scale buildup starts immediately, and warranty often requires proof of regular maintenance.
-Skipping it void the warranty and shortens machine life.
+Skipping it voids the warranty and shortens machine life.
+Start maintenance from the first month.

 “It takes too much time.”